Manila Nomads Sports Club: History

 The sports club moved to Merville in 1969 on a land leased to them by Emilio Nery.
 The facility was improved upon with the addition of two tennis courts in 1977, a junior Olympic size swimming pool and changing room was added in 1981 as a result of a joint venture with the British School, the first and only lawn bowls green in the Philippines was added in 1988.

 After the death of Emilio Nery, his heirs expressed interest to sell the land with Manila Nomads reportedly had the first right to purchase the property.
-The club has raised funds to purchase the Merville grounds.
-The land was sold to Multisphere Trading of businessman Kishore Hemlani who legally challenged Nomad's claim on the land and won forcing the club to move out of Merville.
+The club has raised funds to purchase the Merville grounds but the land was sold to Multisphere Trading of businessman Kishore Hemlani who legally challenged Nomad's claim on the land and won forcing the club to move out of Merville.

 In 2016, the forced closure of the Nomad's grounds was announced.
-The last rugby match held in the venue was the 2016 SPI 15s league grand final between the Nomads and the Alabang Eagles Rugby Club where the latter won over the former, 24–16.
-By early 2017, the club has moved to the San Lazaro Leisure Park in Carmona, Cavite.
+The last event held in the venue was a rugby match at the 2016 SPI 15s league grand final between the Nomads and the Alabang Eagles Rugby Club where the latter won over the former, 24–16.
+By early 2017, the club has moved to the San Lazaro Leisure Park in Carmona, Cavite home to another historical institution, Manila Jockey Club.
+The two historical clubs partnered together and organized the annual Manila 10's International Rugby Tournament, which was supposed to be held in Parañaque before the Nomads were forced out.
+The club then returned to Makati, in Carmona where it established its sporting and recreation facility at the circuit site.

 Football

-Men's
+Men's football team

-The men's football team of the Manila Nomads was the oldest section of the sports club having won the Philippine National Championships in 1924.
+The men's football team of Manila Nomads is the oldest section of the sports club, having participated in the first editions of the Philippines National Championships in the first decades of the 20th century and pioneered the sport alongside Manila Jockey Club (1900s), Manila Sporting Club (1906), Sandow Athletic Club (1906), Bohemian Sporting Club (1910) and Aurora Athletic Club (1910s).

+Philippines National Championship

+The first appearances of the Nomads SC football team date back all the way in 1914, as soon as the club was founded.
+It saw the debut of its football team in the Philippines National Championship also in the same year and was composed mostly by Britons and foreigners.
+Nomads made of that, a remarkable and historical year, not only for the club's foundation but because, it was already able to establish itself as the top team in the country dethroning the back to back champions Bohemian SC and became the third ever club to be crowned as "Filipino football champions" in Philippines history, after All Manila (1911) and Boheman (1912).
+The Nomads, however, were not able to repeat their feats in those early years but were able to bring and be joined in the team, Filipino legend, Virgilio Lobregat in the late 1920s.